 Additional Evidence of Abraxane™ Activity in Advanced Non-small Cell Lung Cancer

-According to the results of a phase II clinical trial presented at the 2006 ASCO annual meeting, Abraxane™ (albumin-bound paclitaxel) in combination with Paraplatin® (carboplatin) reduced detectable cancer in 29% of previously untreated patients with stage IIIB or stage IV non-small cell lung cancer (NSCLC).
+According to the results of an early phase II clinical trial presented at the ASCO annual meetings, Abraxane™ in combination with Paraplatin® (carboplatin) reduced detectable cancer in 29% of previously untreated patients with stage IIIB or stage IV non-small cell lung cancer (NSCLC).

 To evaluate the combination of Abraxane and Paraplatin for the initial treatment of advanced NSCLC, researchers conducted a phase II clinical trial among 100 patients with stage IIIB or stage IV NSCLC.
 The patients received Abraxane at one of four different doses (225, 260, 300, or 340 mg/m2), followed by Paraplatin, every three weeks.